Shaik-DevOpsLucky/aws-ssm-setup/ssm-setup-for-eks-access-on-bastion.md

-Always show details

-Copy
-# Let's create the README file with the provided content.

-readme_content = """# Setting Up Amazon SSM Agent on EKS Cluster & Bastion
+# Setting Up Amazon SSM Agent on EKS Cluster & Bastion

 This guide walks you through configuring AWS Systems Manager (SSM) Agent to work with an **EKS cluster** and a **Bastion EC2 instance**, along with IAM role policies and connectivity setup.